The Chain Reaction Pattern: Pipulate's Secret Sauce

 1. Never break the chain

-2. Keep steps atomic
+2. Keep steps atomic (like notebook cells)

 3. Maintain state properly